-Note: You can change the default 8 point margin for any view except for the root view of a view controller.
+Note: You could not change the margins of the root view before iOS 11.
 The systems sets the margins of the root view depending on the size class.
 The top and bottom margins are 0 points and the leading and trailing margins are 16 or 20 points depending on the size class.

 Preventing Content in the Superview Margin

 I have an enlarged picture of the margins below.
 Note that the yellow content view is 8 points (the default margin of the red view) from the left edge.
 It overlaps the 16 point margin of the root view that has been set by the system: